 1.2 If the web page is taking longer than usual to load → you may want to increase the page timeout.
 Click "General" → "Timeout" to pick an appropriate break time.

 In order for pagination to work consistently, there are two things we need to check:

 If the Next Page button/arrow is being located correctly.

 If the paginating process works well on all pages, for instance, it needs to paginate correctly going from page 1 to page 2, page 2 to page 3, page 3 to page 4, etc.

 After you click on the pagination box, go to the highlighted element on the web page and confirm if it is the correct Next Page button.
 If you don't have the right Next button, you may need to manually fix it by altering the corresponding XPath.

 3. Click on "Click to Paginate"

-When you click on "Click to Paginate", you are literally instructing Octoparse to click on the Next Page button defined in Step-2.
-If things are working right, it should go from page-1 to page-2.
-Repeat this two-steps process (click "Pagination" box then click "Click to Paginate") as many times as needed to make sure pagination is working correctly on all sequential pages.
+When you click on "Click to Paginate", you are literally instructing Octoparse to click on the Next Page button defined in Step 2.
+If things are working correctly, it should go from page 1 to page 2.
+Repeat this two-step process (click the "Pagination" box then click "Click to Paginate") as many times as needed to make sure pagination is working correctly on all sequential pages.
 If the web page is not paginating properly on any of the pages, fix the element XPath in step 2 and test again.

 4. Click on the "Loop Item" box